IBM/CAST/docs/source/cast-big-data/python-guide.rst

                           [-k [key [key ...]]] [-v] [--size size] [-H [host [host ...]]]

-    A tool for finding keywords during the run time of a job.
+    A tool for finding keywords in the "message" field during the run time of a job.

     optional arguments:
       -h, --help            show this help message and exit